top of page

 Other internet users also called the situation ''alarming,'' while some offered solutions.

-One user wrote, ''Thanks for this shot & posting.
+One user wrote, ''Thanks for this shot and posting.
 This is indeed very alarming.
-Once in a national park, I found an open disposable syringe on the ground.
+Once, in a national park, I found an open disposable syringe on the ground.
 I deposited it after the safari at the warden's office with a complaint.
-Still have the pic somewhere.
+I still have the picture somewhere.
 Can there be stricter control?''

-Another commented, ''Only solution that comes to mind is strict vigilance & checking of tourists, passers-by where plastic is not allowed near such reserves.
-Else, leaving it to people is not going to work.''
+Another commented, ''The only solution that comes to mind is strict vigilance and checking of tourists and passers-by where plastic is not allowed near such reserves.
+Otherwise, leaving it to people is not going to work.''

 4 views0 comments